signum-network/CIPs/SIP/sip-45.md

 # Motivation
 The following standard allows the implementation of a standard API for Staking Contracts as smart contracts.
-This standard provides basic functionality to setup and run Staking Contracts.
+This standard provides basic functionality to set up and run Staking Contracts.

 **What is a Staking Contract?**

 A staking contract on the Signum chain is used to pay participants a reward through a fiduciary pool of specified smart token.
 Each deposit of the specified smart token into the staking contract will result in a 1:1 pay-out of a staking smart token (minted by the contract) in exchange.
 Distributions will be made in favour of this smart token created by the staking contract.
 A staking contract may have an expiration date or be active for infinity.

-Signum deserves a proper standard for staking contracts which can be used in a fiduciary way, SIP-45 came to solve that.
+Signum deserves a proper standard for staking contracts which can be used in a fiduciary way.
+SIP-45 came to solve that.

 We consider use cases for deployments that can be performed by individuals or corporations.
-Staking contract can be used to incentive holders or generate passive income by delegate revenues to this contract.
+A staking contract can be used to incentive holders or generate passive income by delegating revenues to this contract.
 Examples:

 -   Delegate royalties from NFT sales to a staking contract